YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * code can have 2 values - Buffered Global (BG) or Memory Mapped (MM).
 The default value is BG.

 * With BG, the global buffer pool manages the buffers (the OS/file system may also provide additional buffering).
 You get the choice of using BEFORE_IMAGE or NOBEFORE_IMAGE journaling for your database.
-For details on the implications of these forms of Journaling, see `Chapter 6: “YottaDB Journaling” <./ydbjournal.html>`_.
+For details on the implications of these forms of Journaling, see `Chapter 6: “YottaDB Journaling” <ydbjournal.html>`__.

   - BG supports both forward and backward recovery and rollback to recover a database without a restore.
-For more information on forward and backward recovery and rollback, see `Chapter 5: “General Database Management” <./dbmgmt.html>`_.
+For more information see `forward and backward recovery <ydbjournal.html#recovery-from-a-journal-file>`__.

   - BG is a likely choice when you need faster recovery times from system failures.